deklund76/COVID-Factor-Analysis-Framework/README.md

 Click [here](https://github.com/deklund76/project-one/blob/main/MLmodel.md ) for details on the random forest model and analysis, including data preprocessing, training, and testing.

+## Final Dashboard Preliminary Description
+The final Dashboard will be made with Tableau, and will include multiple interactive graphs having to do with the inputs and outputs of the Machine Learning model.
+As the presentation aims for 10 minutes, the final format will be a story with roughly 5-20 pages.

 -----------------------------------------------------------------------------------------------------------------------------
 Google Slides link: (anyone with access can edit) https://docs.google.com/presentation/d/1Eti-Xp3HtNmAY58WrW7OXlPTRSwAcABQasO9jw3a4Ng/edit#slide=id.p